-Shortly after I posted the photos, the City of Robbinsdale moved those historic materials to their storage facility.
+Shortly after I posted the photos, the City of Robbinsdale transferred those historic materials to their storage facility.

-Salvaged materials were from three lost Lilac Way parks
+The 1930s stonework was salvaged from three lost Lilac Way parks.

-These 2008 photos show stacks of 1930s picnic table tops, table bases, pieces of walls, and loose stones.
+These 2008 photos show stacks of stone picnic table tops, table bases, wall sections, and loose stones.

 All Lilac Way stone structures were built by hand during the Great Depression as one of Minnesota’s largest Works Progress Administration (WPA) projects.